kushal-10/inventory-dynamics/docs/dual_sourcing/dual_neural.rst

 --------------

 We now present one example to demonstrate how the :class:`DualSourcingNeuralController` can be called, trained, and evaluated in `idinn`.
-To convert the provided code into a `doctest` format, we need to ensure that the code is executable and that the expected outputs are included.
-The `doctest` format is used to test code snippets embedded in documentation by running them and comparing the actual output to the expected output.

 .. doctest::